icerpc/icerpc-docs/pages/getting-started/raising-the-bar/slice-better-idl.md

 and no IDL.

 IceRPC also provides its own IDL, [Slice][slice].
-We believe you'll want to use Slice with IceRPC because Slice is a better IDL, not because that's your only option.
+We believe you'll want to use Slice with IceRPC because Slice is a better IDL, not because that's your only choice.

 ## Better IDL for RPCs

-Slice is a completely revised IDL designed for RPCs and is fully integrated with IceRPC.
+Slice is a completely revised IDL designed for RPCs.
+And naturally, Slice is fully integrated with IceRPC.

 With IceRPC + Slice, a service implements one or more Slice interfaces, and each Slice interface holds one or more operations.
 For example:

 ```slice
 /// Represents a simple greeter.